djndl1/CSNotes/cpp/STL.md

 To avoid double allocation overhead, use `make_*` instead of smart pointers' constructors.
 It employs perfect forwarding.

 # Algorithms

+All STL algorithms process one or more iterator ranges.
+The caller must ensure that the ranges are valid.
+Algorithms work in overwrite mode rather than insert mode.
+The caller must ensure that destination ranges have enough elements.
+Insert iterators switch from overwrite to insert mode.

 - `<algorithm>`: generic algorithms except for operators